craigfrancis/php-allow-null-rfc/readme.md

 $name = $request->getGet('name'); // CodeIgniter
 ```

-And `NULL` can be returned from many functions, e.g.
+And `NULL` can be returned from functions, e.g.

 * `array_pop()`
 * `filter_input()`